jupyterhub/repo2docker-action/README.md

         BRANCH_NAME: ${{ github.event.pull_request.head.ref }}
 ```

-### Use GitHub Actions To Cache The Build For mybinder.org
+### Use GitHub Actions To Cache The Build For BinderHub

-Instead of forcing mybinder.org to cache your builds, you can optionally build an Docker image with GitHub Actions and push that to a Docker registry, so that mybinder.org only has to pull the image.
-This might give you more control than triggering a build directly on mybinder like the method illustrated above.
+Instead of forcing mybinder.org to cache your builds, you can optionally build an Docker image with GitHub Actions and push that to a Docker registry, so that any BinderHub instance, including mybinder.org only has to pull the image.
+This might give you more control than triggering a build directly on mybinder.org like the method illustrated above.
 In this example, you must supply the [secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) `DOCKER_USERNAME` and `DOCKER_PASSWORD` so that Actions can push to DockerHub.

 In this case, we set `BINDER_CACHE` and `PUBLIC_REGISTRY_CHECK` to `true` because mybinder.org only works with publicly visible Docker Images.